-If you're passionate about the performing arts, this program will allow you to develop in one of the most vibrant pillars of the entertainment industry.
-You'll have the opportunity to take courses with performing arts professionals with extensive experience on local and international stages.
-You'll learn about all facets of theater, from history, acting, and stage management to techniques for improving diction, body language, and stage design and staging.
+If you're passionate about the performing arts, this program will allow you to develop your skills in one of the most vibrant pillars of the entertainment industry.
+You'll have the opportunity to take courses taught by performing arts professionals with extensive experience on local and international stages.
+You'll learn about all facets of theater, from history, acting, and stage direction to techniques for improving diction and body language, as well as the creation of stage designs and productions.
 Studying theater will not only help you excel in this discipline but will also diversify your professional portfolio.

 Curriculum

-This curriculum allows students to develop basic knowledge and skills about theatrical art, its trends and the different profiles that comprise it.
-Then, in the second and third year, students immerse themselves in theatrical practice through the courses of Assembly Workshop, Improvisation and Theatrical Games and Theory and Theatrical Criticism.
-In their last year, students integrate knowledge in more advanced courses of Stage Direction, Puerto Rican Theater and Acting for Film and Television.
+This curriculum allows students to develop basic knowledge and skills in theatrical art, its trends, and the various profiles that comprise it.
+Then, in their second and third years, students immerse themselves in theatrical practice through courses such as Production Workshop, Improvisation and Theatrical Games, and Theater Theory and Criticism.
+In their final year, students integrate the knowledge acquired in more advanced courses such as Stage Direction, Puerto Rican Theater, and Acting for Film and Television.

 Duration and Modality